kinecosystem/kin-website-docs/docs/how-it-works.md

 ### Events

 The event webhook enables Agora to forward blockchain events related to an app.
-Currently, only transaction events are supported.
 Transaction events are sent to apps when a transaction containing the app's [registered app index](/app-registration) in the memo gets submitted to the blockchain.
 In the future, support for additional event types may be added.

 The process for transaction events getting forwarded is as follows: